CDCgov/prime-reportstream/prime-router/docs/design/features/0006-handling-sending-duplicate-items.md

 - A unique tracking ID was extracted from the item
   - How that ID was extracted was determined based on the schema associated with the sender
-- An item hash is calculated used the contents of the item (using all the columns as the input to a message digest)
+- An item hash is calculated using the contents of the item (using all the columns as the input to a message digest)

 Both of these are only partially implemented in the universal pipeline: